 The New Zealand governmental system is highly centralized.
-Localgovernment structures, which are lean and generally uniform, raise only about 5% of total government tax revenues.
+Local government structures, which are lean and generally uniform, raise only about 5% of total government tax revenues.
 However, local autonomy in setting tax rates and bases is greater than in any other OECD country.
 The main source of local tax revenues is the so-called rates, which are taxes on real-estate holdings.
 At the time of writing, local governments had full discretion to set rates, subject to a general balanced budget requirement.
 Other revenue sources include user charges and fees.
 Local government officials have been lobbying central government for the right to raise revenue from additional sources, including road tolls and a gasoline tax.
-To date, their lobbying has been unsuccessful.
-There are no block grants from central to local government, but the central government contributes funding to specific local-government
+To date, their lobbying has been largely unsuccessful, although the Transport Minister recently announced that Auckland would be given the right to derive transport income by way of a 10 cent per liter fuel tax.
+There are no block grants from central to local government, but the central government contributes funding to specific local government functions, in particular transportation as well as road construction and maintenance.
+For example, a major new city rail link in Auckland is being funded by a combination of local and central government money.
+The National government has reformed the Local Government Act with the aim of limiting local services more to their core tasks to keep costs under control.